Which sign-in option is right for me?

 To create your digital identity, you verify who you are using appropriate identity documentation, such as a birth certificate, driver’s license or passport.
 Once verified, you can reuse this identity to access other services without having to verify your identity again.

 Council is offering customers the ability to use a myID digital identity to access online services.
-To find out more about myID, visit the Australian Government’s myID website.
+This aligns with the Australian Government's myID identity verification standards, using a secure and proven national approach.

-All you need to create a myID is a smartphone to download the myID (formerly MyGovID) app from the Apple App Store or Google Play.
+All you need to create a myID is a smartphone to download the myID app from the Apple App Store or Google Play.
 The app will guide you to which forms of identification you need to verify your identity.

 To find out more about setting up your myID, visit the Australian Government’s myID website.

-For now, most Council online services will continue to allow sign-in using social identities such as Google or Apple, or an email address.
+Most Council online services will continue to allow sign-in using social identities such as Google or Apple, or an email address.

 Most online services still allow you to sign in using social identities like Google or Apple, or your email address.
 However, some services may require a secure digital identity for access.
 If a service requires a digital identity, it will need to meet at least a 'standard' identity strength.